You are here

 Nigel's surgery 26: Practice Nurses

-On our inspections we consider whether staff, including practice nurses, have the skills, knowledge and experience to deliver effective care and treatment.
+On our inspections we consider whether staff, including General Practice Nurses (GPNs) have the skills, knowledge and experience to deliver effective care and treatment.

 Training and continuing professional development (CPD)

-In order to register with the Nursing and Midwifery Council (NMC) every three years, nurses must have undertaken CPD.
+To register with the Nursing and Midwifery Council (NMC) every three years, nurses must have undertaken CPD.
 This must be at least 35 hours of learning activity relevant to the nurse’s practice.
-The NMC also requires the nurse to maintain a personal professional profile that shows how the learning activity has informed and influenced practice.
+The NMC also requires the nurse to maintain a personal professional profile.
+The profile should show how the learning activity has informed and influenced practice.
 Practice nurses should be supported by their employer to fulfil these NMC requirements.

-GP practices should ensure that staff, including practice nurses, have the skills, knowledge and experience to deliver effective care and treatment.
-This includes ensuring that:
+GP practices should make sure staff, have the skills, knowledge and experience to deliver effective care and treatment.
+This includes practice nurses.

 - their learning needs are identified